zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

         track_segment_end:"#000",
         lane_end: "#fff"
     },
+    // trackLayout: [
+    //     // trackLayout1.json File
+    //     // describing the desired track, which is straight line, followed by curve to left, straight line,
+    //     // curve to right, straight line and curve to left each with 3 zones (length) and with different
+    //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
+    //     // Curvature is the angle of curvature for that topography name.
+This will be useful to try to use
+    //     // those angles to define different curvatures, instead of generating the same curvature for the
+    //     // same side
+    //     {
+    //         topography: {
+    //             name:"straight",
+    //             curvature: 0
+    //         },
+    //         profile: "flat",
+    //         numZones: 8,
+    //     }
+    // ],
     trackLayout: [
+        // trackLayout2.json File
         // describing the desired track, which is straight line, followed by curve to left, straight line,
         // curve to right, straight line and curve to left each with 3 zones (length) and with different
         // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).